5 Ways to Enhance Brain Fitness & Health

-We often talk about the importance of exercising the body, but exercising the brain is equally as vital.
+We often talk about the importance of exercising the body, but exercising the brain, or brain fitness, is equally as vital.
 This is especially true later in life as physical changes both in body and in mind are some of the most significant challenges seniors face.

 Exercise your mind with brain games